teonite/inspectr-cli/README.md

- ![eagle-R]
+ ![top]

 # What is InspectR?

 InspectR gives you insight into quality of your code at a glance.
 It supports variety of code quality tools.
 When you add `inspectr.json` file to your project directory and use command `inspectr` reports from your test tools will be created and save in RethinkDB.

 The reports will be able in [inspectr-dashboard][dashboard] and it looks like this